monsonite/MINT/README.md

 Miscellaneous:

-_ STRING \_Everything between underscores is printed as a string_
+`STRING` Everything between the "ticks" is printed as a string_

-\ QUIT Return to the monitor program
+\ ESCAPE  allows non-printable characters such as \n newline

 ?
-QUERY
+QUERY await keyboard entry

-, Separate array members